sahib/libmunin/doc/architecture/overview.rst

     The history of the user's listening habits is recorded and stored in little *packages* of Songs, each being maximally, for example, 5 songs big.
-If some time passed a new *package* is openened even if the previous *package* was not yet full.
+If some time passed a new *package* is opened even if the previous *package* was not yet full.

     These *packages* are used to derive :term:`Rule` from them that associate some